kubernetes-sigs/cluster-api-provider-vsphere/test/infrastructure/vcsim/README.md

 See [Running the end-to-end tests locally](https://cluster-api.sigs.k8s.io/developer/testing#running-the-end-to-end-tests-locally) for more details.

-Note: The code for the E2E test setup will take care of creating the `VCenterSimulator`, the `ControlPlaneEndpoint` and to grab required variables from the corresponding `EnvSubst`.
+Note: The code for the E2E test setup will take care of creating the `VCenterSimulator`, the `ControlPlaneEndpoint` and to grab required variables from the corresponding `EnvVar`.

 ### Clusterctl